patrickwest/EukRep_Pipeline/README.md

 ```

 ### Automated binning
-* This step is important for cases where there are multiple eukaryotic genomes in your sample.
-Also very helpful for removing any remaining prokaryotic scaffolds from eukaryotic bins
+* This step is important for separating multiple eukaryotic genomes in your sample.
+Also very helpful for removing any  prokaryotic scaffolds from eukaryotic bins
 * Requires per-scaffold coverage information

 Performed with CONCOCT: